Saturday, May 21, 2016

 In 1974, a government attorney named Bradford Snell testified before the Senate Judiciary Committee that General Motors was in a plot to dismantle streetcars in order to build more vehicles and freeways.
 GM backed a company called National City Lines that bought and dismantled the streetcars.

-We've heard about GM before.
-Read my data here: http://halfwindsorfullthrottle.blogspot.com/2016/04/where-did-great-american-cars-go-into.html
+We heard devilish things about GM before.
+Read the data here: http://halfwindsorfullthrottle.blogspot.com/2016/04/where-did-great-american-cars-go-into.html

 It's almost as if a ghostly clang might arise, as a tram glides around a corner.